MatthewJDavis/matthewjdavis.github.io/_posts/2017-09-17-deploy-to-aws-with-vsts.md

 <script src="https://gist.github.com/MatthewJDavis/634af98f2f219b68f3c82519e47f9519.js"></script>

-The parameter file is used to pass the two parameters required by the cloudformation template of BucketName and ProjectTag.
+The parameter file is used to pass the two parameters required by the CloudFormation template of BucketName and ProjectTag.
 The parameters use key value pairs and the ParameterValue for BucketName should be changed so the S3 bucket is globally unique.

 ### Change the following: